Mobile Proxy Service¶

 Configuring the Proxy¶

-You can configure the mobile proxy function by writing the following configuration in properties.local.
-You can set its password verification or make it go out through the rmnet (4G/5G mobile network) interface instead of the default outbound network interface.
+You can customize the mobile proxy functionality by adding configurations to the properties.local file.
+For instance, you can enable password authentication or route traffic through the rmnet interface (4G/5G mobile network) instead of the default network interface.

 tunnel2.login=lamda